mariocaro13/libft/README.md

-# libft - My Function Library
+# libft - My 42 Madrid Libft

 This repository contains my personal implementation of the `libft` function library.